SimonB87/Regis/README.md

 - update attribute in DB orderId ;
 - set up footable with printing out all the orders from DB ;
 - create better emails for buyer and admin ;
-- set only prefered inputs by the event organizer - hide others;
+- DONE - set only prefered inputs by the event organizer - hide others;
-  - set event passes as main way how to set price ;
+  - DONE - set event passes as main way how to set price ;
 - poslat ukázku Mariánovi
 - domluvit nasazení na jejich server a zprovozněnní MySQL databáze
 - $$$ :-)